vectordotdev/vector/website/content/en/highlights/2022-12-22-enhanced-metric-tags.md

 .tags.complex = ["remotehost", null, "otherhost"] # Creates three tag values
 ```

-This setting also shows up in the `codec` configuration of sinks and controls how metric tags are
+This `metric_tag_values` setting also shows up in the `codec` configuration of sinks and controls
-exposed in codecs that can encode metrics.
-As above, when set to `full`, these codecs will expose
+how metric tags are exposed in codecs that can encode metrics.
+As above, when set to `full`, these
-all values of tags either as arrays (for the `json` codec) or as repeated instances of each tag (for
+codecs will expose all values of tags either as arrays (for the `json` codec) or as repeated
-the `text` codec).
-This setting does not apply to the `native` and `native_json` codecs which
+instances of each tag (for the `text` codec).
+This setting does not apply to the `native` and
-_always_ expose all tag values in order to seamlessly transport the values to other Vector
+`native_json` codecs which _always_ expose all tag values in order to seamlessly transport the
-instances.
+values to other Vector instances.